young-hwang/spec-kit/templates/commands/plan.md

 You **MUST** consider the user input before proceeding (if not empty).

+## Language Requirements

+**ALL planning content MUST be written in Korean (한글)**
+- Section headings in planning documents should remain in English for template compatibility
+- All descriptions, decisions, rationales, and technical context must be in Korean
+- Technical terms can be kept in English when appropriate (e.g., API, REST, GraphQL)
+- File paths and code identifiers remain in English
+- User interaction and reporting must be in Korean

 ## Outline

 1. **Setup**: Run `{SCRIPT}` from repo root and parse JSON for FEATURE_SPEC, IMPL_PLAN, SPECS_DIR, BRANCH.
 For single quotes in args like "I'm Groot", use escape syntax: e.g 'I'\''m Groot' (or double-quote if possible: "I'm Groot").